Configure AWS S3 Bucket Metrics

 Limitations & Constraints

-Can I use this resource with S3 directory buckets?
+Can I use this with S3 directory buckets?

 No, this resource cannot be used with S3 directory buckets.
-Use it only with standard S3 buckets.
+Use standard S3 buckets only.

-Both bucket and name are immutable.
+The bucket and name properties are immutable.
 Changing either requires replacing the resource.

 Using a different cloud?